satopian/poti-kaini-zh-TW/README.md

 The HTML of the template uses Japanese, so you need to translate it.
 We also need to translate the external search programs `search.php` and `search.html`.
 However, potiboard.php externalizes all language settings, so no changes are needed.
-Translation of `config.php` requires translation of the descriptive text for the end user to set.
+Translation of `config.php`.
+We need to translate the description of the settings.

 ### [2021/04/29]
 - I translated `config.php` except for the detailed settings.
 I took care not to change the meaning, but I need to replace it with an appropriate translation.